top1944/duckuments/docs/atoms_85_fall2017_projects/23_super_learning/30-final-project-report-super-learning.md

 The similar end-to-end imitation learning neural network has already been implemented by Nvidia for the task of lane following on real roads.
 The demo details can be seen from the following link.
 [Nvidia demo](https://youtu.be/-96BEoXJMs0)

 In the case of Nvidia's work, researchers did not program any explicit image segmentation, object detection, mapping, path planning or control component into the car.
-Instead, the vehicle learns on its own to create all necessaty internal representations necessary to steer, simply by observing human drivers.
+Instead, the vehicle learns on its own to create all necessary internal representations necessary to steer, simply by observing human drivers.
 The success of learning to drive in complex environments demonstrates new capacities of deep neural network.

 ### Opportunity {#supervised-learning-final-opportunity}